palladius/js-simple-search/README.md

 ## Result

+You can see how the autocompletion works, and also how you can sort by `title` vs `relevance` (score).

+This is a GIF of how the result looks like:

  <img src='https://github.com/palladius/js-simple-seach/raw/main/docs/jsss-video-5x.gif' align='center' />

+<!--
 Video (WIP - I've never embedded a video in my life):

-<!--
  <video src='docs/jsss-video.mov' width=180/>
+ <video src='https://github.com/palladius/js-simple-seach/raw/main/docs/jsss-video.mov' width=180/>
 -->
- <video src='https://github.com/palladius/js-simple-seach/raw/main/docs/jsss-video.mov' width=180/>